TechneWare/SmarterMail.Cli/README.md

 - **UseAutoTokenRefresh:** true or false
 	- If true, the client will maintain an active connection
 	- If false, the API wrapper (SmartMailApiClient) will refresh the token as needed upon the next request
-- **PercentAbuseTrigger:** A number between 0 and 1, to trigger CIDR blocking, if the subnet exceeds this percentage of bad actor IPs.
+- **PercentAbuseTrigger:** A number between 0 and 1 that triggers CIDR blocking if the subnet exceeds this percentage of bad actor IPs.
 	- The settings command limits this to .005 to 1, as .005 in a /24 subnet requires at least 2 IPs to trigger blocking.
-- **UseAutoLogin:** If true will attempt to use the AutoLoginUsername and AutoLoginPassword to connect to the server at launch.
+- **UseAutoLogin:** If true, attempt to connect to the server at launch using the AutoLoginUsername and AutoLoginPassword.
 - **AutoLoginUsername:** The account to login with
 - **AutoLoginPassword:** The password to the account
 - **StartupScript:** An array of strings, where each element represents a single line in a startup script
-	- Can be used to configure the CLI to run a set of commands and schedule jobs on startup.
+	- Can be used to configure the CLI to run a set of commands and schedule startup jobs.

 config.json fragment:
 ```json